simizeko/Astral/README.md

 ### Mode

-Select a diatonic mode.
+Select a key and diatonic mode for default and Midi output.
-The starting note is C. This can only be changed while using **Midi Mode**
+Default is C Lydian.

 ### Grid